If a client offers a position but less pay for the first few months because of my lack of experience in a technology should I accept the offer?

 Apart from everything else, some questions can help you answer the original question.

 - How much do you love the new technology when compared to the one you are already working on?
-Are you moving to the latest technology because you enjoy working in it or it is only as a career choice?
+Are you moving to the latest technology because you enjoy working in it, or is it only as a career choice?

 - Can it also help you become an entrepreneur or freelancer in the long run?
 For example, if you plan to move from C++ or Java to PHP.

 - Are you moving to things you love, or you want to love what you do?
-Focus on doing things you love more than loving things you do.
+Focus on doing something you love more than loving things you do.